smartIU/aws-static-website/README.md

 ### Disclaimer

-**No** part of the app or its documentation was created by or with the help of artificial intelligence.
+**No** part of the project or its documentation was created by or with the help of artificial intelligence.